 On either side of the streets leading to the main entrance, you have the opportunity to have another traditional, local experience: staying overnight at Buddhist temple lodgings called shukubo.
 Shukubo are still very popular both for visiting pilgrims as well as tourist.
 You can have a traditional experience staying at the Shukubo regardless of your religion!

-Matsumoto Castle is one of the most famous historical sites in Nagano.
+Matsumoto Castle is one of the most famous historical sites in Nagano and one of the 12 original castles in Japan.
 The nearby town a smaller sized city with a traditional atmosphere with several fantastic food options.
 The history dates back to the 16th century making it the oldest surviving castle tower in the nation.
 The five-story main tower is thought to be built during the Azuchi Momoyama to the Edo era, and is designated as National Treasure along with other four castles such as Himeji Castle in Hyogo and Inuyama Castle in Aichi.
 The black and white exterior creates a stunning view with the natural surroundings and the Northern Japan Alps in the background!
 The black walls also earned the castle’s nickname: Karasujo (Crow Castle).